aronl9810/sep11-freedom-project/entries/entry05.md

 I made this as the exact replica to what I'm familiar with as it worked for me.
 I've decided to stop when I reached the user inputs since what I learned before user inputs was basically the basic functions of Lua and I can learn the rest within my Beyond MVP.
 With this, I reached and completed my deadline on learning the basic functions of Lua.

+With Lua to my knowledge, I headed straight to making something using Lua.
+I only had a week to complete it so it was a good time window to try and experiment what crazy stuff I can make using Lua.

+That being said, how Psych Engine uses Lua is with functions.
+Each function has its own purpose as shown [here](https://github.com/ShadowMario/FNF-PsychEngine/blob/main/docs/TemplateScript.lua).

+Before you start coding, you of course want to make a lua file.
+This lua file will trigger the entire song unless you specified it in the code itself.
+You want to place this in your **scripts** folder and placing the lua file there.

+I've also taken the time to search up any tutorials that will help me with the coding process.
+Lucky for me though, there are tutorials out there made by fellow community members.
+I looked specifically into this playlist [here](https://www.youtube.com/playlist?list=PL60i09WIEpP0MZOzNLf1UKeYvluh8_-UQ).

 [Return to "Art Section"](https://github.com/aronl9810/sep11-freedom-project/blob/main/entries/entry05.md#art-section) | [Return to "Coding Section"](https://github.com/aronl9810/sep11-freedom-project/blob/main/entries/entry05.md#coding-section)